 - 1. Although it may not be realistic, what would be your dream wedding? - 2.
 Back to reality, what are your expectations of our wedding? - a.
 What level of involvement do you see our parents or family having? - b.
 What level of involvement do you see (or want) me to have in the planning? - c.
 How many guests do each of us get to invite? - i.
 Is there a potential for people getting offended by not being invited? - ii.
 How should we manage this? - d.
 Who do you expect to be your bridesmaids and groomsmen?
 Is there a potential of people being offended by this? - e.
 What is our budget for the dress, cake, reception center, catering, etc.?
 What financial responsibility (me, you, parents, grandparents, etc.) do you anticipate in this?
 Who should or will be financially responsible for each area? - 3.
 Are you going to have a bachelor/bachelorette party? - a.
 What are your expected boundaries related to this? - b.
 In your opinion, what are appropriate and inappropriate activities at my party? - 4.
-Again, it may not be in our budget or ability, but what would be your dream honeymoon? - 5.
+Again, it may not be in our budget or ability, but what would be your dream honeymoon? - a.
 Back to reality, what are your expectations of our honeymoon?
-(You may want to refer back to some of the questions about sexual intimacy in this section as well)

-- a.
-Where would you like to go? - b.
-How long will we be gone? - c.
-What is our budget? - d.
-Would you like to do a lot of activities or just take it easy and relax most of the time? - e.
-How often do you expect to be sexually intimate on our honeymoon? - f.
+- b.
+Where would you like to go?

+- c.
+How long will we be gone?

+- d.
+What is our budget?

+- e.
+Would you like to do a lot of activities or just take it easy and relax most of the time?

+- f.
 How soon after the wedding would you like to leave town for our honeymoon?

-Leisure/Hobbies/Interests
+Leisure, Hobbies, and Interests

 - 1. What are your hobbies or interests? - 2.
 What are your thoughts and feelings about my hobbies and interests? - 3.
 How much money do you spend (or expect to spend) on your hobbies and interests? - 4.
 Are you interested in understanding more about or participating in my hobbies? - 5.
 What are your feelings about having separate hobbies and/or interests? - 6.
 How often do you expect to go on a vacation? - 7.
 How would you define a vacation? - 8.
 If money weren't an issue, what would be your "dream" vacation? - 9.
 Some people say that the difference between a trip and a vacation is that a vacation is just the two parents and a trip involves children.
 Would you agree with that? - 10.
 What do you like to do to relax or "unwind"? - 11.
 If you had a completely free day with no work, school, or other responsibilities, what would you do? - 12.
 How often do you expect to watch sports? - 13.
-Do you have any specific boundaries or objections to certain types of media (e.g., R-rated movies, TV shows)? - 14.
 How often do you play video games?
-Do you see yourself maintaining this level in our marriage and after we have children?

-DI.
-SHILITI DODEL

-15. What things are you passionate about?

-16. If any of your hobbies or interests begin to interfere with our ability to have time together or with our family, how do you think we should approach this issue?
+Do you see yourself maintaining this level in our marriage and after we have children? - 14.
+What things are you passionate about? - 15.
+If any of your hobbies or interests begin to interfere with our ability to have time together or with our family, how do you think we should approach this issue?

-Copyright © 2019 by Jeremy S. Boden, PhD, LMFT
+Copyright $\ensuremath{\mathbb{C}}$ 2023 by Jeremy S. Boden, PhD, LMFT

 All rights reserved.
 No part of this document may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the publisher, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.
-For permission requests, write to the author, addressed "Attention: Permissions Coordinator," at ieremysboden@gmail.com.
+For permission requests, write to the author, addressed "Attention: Permissions Coordinator," at jeremysboden@gmail.com.